eclipse/vorto/generators/org.eclipse.vorto.codegen.bosch.things/Readme.md

 This generator creates

-- JSON Schema files for validating things in Bosch IoT Things
+- JSON Schema files for validating things managed in Bosch IoT Things
-- Alexa Skillset that reads/updates thing data from/to Bosch IoT Things
+- Alexa Skillset that fetches device data from Bosch IoT Things
-- Simulator generating test data for Bosch IoT Things
+- Simulator generating device test data and publishes it to Bosch IoT Things

 ----------